GraphQLGuide/book/text/type-system/interfaces.md

 # Interfaces

 [Interfaces](http://graphql.org/learn/schema/#interfaces) define a list of fields that must be included in any object types implementing them.
-For instance, here are two interfaces, `BankAccount` and `InsuredAccount`, and and an object type that implements them, `CheckingAccount`:
+For instance, here are two interfaces, `BankAccount` and `InsuredAccount`, and an object type that implements them, `CheckingAccount`:

 ```gql
 interface BankAccount {